-However, the effectiveness of the existing methods is hindered by the size of the concept bank and the amount of training data, and directly answering an ad-hoc user query is not always effective because of the out-of-vocabulary (OOV) problem \cite{TRECVid2017, Trecvid2018}.
-In other words, if there are no relevant concepts in the concept bank for a user query or a user query is only associated with a small amount of training data, neither concept-based nor embedding-based search could have good retrieval performance.
-Some studies have addressed the OOV problem by building huge concept banks which have over 55k concepts \cite{WasedaMeiseiSoftbank2019, wasedaAVS2020}, selecting concepts by ontology reasoning on the WordNet \cite{Waseda2018}, and most recently, generating pseudo captions for web videos to create 7 million text-to-video pairs for pre-training concepts and embedding features \cite{improvedITV}.
-Although these methods have alleviated the OOV problem in video retrieval, they inherently incur the OOV problem for an open-vocabulary query due to the size and variety of the concept banks used.
-Webly-labeled learning \cite{Informedia2018} learns the concepts of a query by crawling related videos from the Internet, which inherently solves the OOV problem.
-However, every query needs the crawling and learning processes, which is time-consuming.
-Besides the OOV problem, the retrieval performance of existing methods is limited by complex text-to-video search queries mixed with logical (e.g., \lq\lq AND\rq\rq, \lq\lq OR\rq\rq, \lq\lq NOT\rq\rq) and spatial (e.g., \lq\lq in front of\rq\rq\ and \lq\lq located in the lower corner of the scene\rq\rq) constraints as evidenced by the TRECVid AVS evaluation~\cite{Trecvid2019,trecvid2023}.
+However, the effectiveness of existing methods is hindered by the size of the concept bank and the amount of training data.
+Directly answering an ad-hoc user query is not always effective due to the out-of-vocabulary (OOV) problem \cite{TRECVid2017, Trecvid2018}.
+In other words, if no relevant concepts exist in the concept bank for a user query, or if the query is associated with only a small amount of training data, neither concept-based nor embedding-based search can achieve good retrieval performance.
+Several studies have addressed the OOV problem: Ueki et al. built large concept banks with over 55k concepts \cite{WasedaMeiseiSoftbank2019, wasedaAVS2020}.
+Ueki et al. proposed selecting concepts through ontology reasoning on WordNet \cite{Waseda2018}.
+Wu et al. generated pseudo captions for web videos, creating 7 million text-to-video pairs for pre-training concepts and embedding features \cite{improvedITV}.
+Although these methods have alleviated the OOV problem in video retrieval, they still inherently incur the OOV problem for an open-vocabulary query due to the size and variety of the concept banks used.
+Webly-labeled learning \cite{Informedia2018} attempts to solve the OOV problem by crawling related videos from the Internet to learn the concepts of a query.
+However, its effectiveness is limited by the amount of related data available on the Web and whether the relevant data can be retrieved.
+Beyond the OOV problem, the retrieval performance of existing methods is also constrained by complex text-to-video search queries that involve: logical constraints (e.g., "AND," "OR," "NOT"), and spatial constraints (e.g., "in front of," "located in the lower corner of the scene"), as evidenced by the TRECVid AVS evaluation \cite{Trecvid2019,trecvid2023}.